SergeDubovsky/sedaro-nano/terraform/README.md

 This directory contains the Terraform Infrastructure as Code (IaC) for deploying the Sedaro Nano application to AWS EKS.

+**Note:** The infrastructure is primarily deployed and managed via GitHub Actions workflows.
+See the `.github/workflows` directory for details.

 ## Architecture

 - **VPC**: Custom VPC with public and private subnets across 2 AZs